digitallawyer/openlegaldictionary/_definitions/laches.md

   and might reasonably he expected to do, towards the vindication or enforcement of his rights.
-The word is generally the syno-nym of “remissness,” “dilatoriness," “un-reasonable or unexcused delay,” the opposite of “vigilance,” and means a want of activity and diligence ln making a claim or moving for the enforcement of a right (particularly in equity) which will afford ground for presuming against it, or for refusing re-lief, where that is discretionary with the court.
+The word is generally the syno-nym of “remissness,” “dilatoriness," “un-reasonable or unexcused delay,” the opposite of “vigilance,” and means a want of activity and diligence in making a claim or moving for the enforcement of a right (particularly in equity) which will afford ground for presuming against it, or for refusing re-lief, where that is discretionary with the court.
 See Ring v.
 Lawless, 190 111.
 520, 60 N. E. 881; wissler v.
 Craig, 80 Va.
 30; Morse v.
 Seibold, 147 111.